Delos Greece Travel Guide

 Carry originals and copies

-Valid for at least three months beyond your departure from the Schengen Area, issued within the last 10 years, with two blank pages.
+Valid for at least three months beyond your traveling out of The Schengen territory, issued within the last 10 years, with two blank pages.

 Evidence of sufficient financial means and onward/return travel tickets you may be asked for.